-If you've ever found yourself sweating and on the brink of tears in the back of your car trying to shove your child as gently as possible into their car seat after 30 minutes of struggle and hysteria, you're not alone.
+If you've ever found yourself sweating and on the brink of tears in the back of your car trying to shove your child as gently as possible into their car seat after 30 minutes of struggle and hysteria in 90 degree weather, you're not alone.

 I've been there more times than I care to admit.

 Then I read the book Playful Parenting by Lawrence Cohen.
 I tried a few of his suggestions.
 Within a few days, it got easier.
 He didn't struggle as much.
 It didn't take as long.
 I wasn't crying.
 It was like magic.

 Cohen is both a play therapist and a dad.
 I appreciated his perspective as a professional mixed with his personal experiences at home with his own daughter.

 Cohen explains that children often feel powerless.
 They're small people in a big world with little control over what happens.
 Any chance to be in control, cause a reaction, or test a limit, they will take.

 (My note: The only things young children truly control are what they eat, and going to the bathroom.
 That's why avoiding power struggles in those areas is so important, because when it's a battle, no one wins.)

 Children play not only to learn, but also to process what happens in their world.
 Make believe and fantasy play are extremely important because kids can act out various scenarios and learn empathy by being different characters.

 The transition to toddlerhood can be a challenge for both kids and parents.
 You've spent the last year or so responding to your child's needs to build a secure attachment and feeding on demand.